cat-turner/goRIPTA_lite/README.md

 Phase I
   1. Search and select routes in 3 or less steps
   2. Keep a tab on your most commonly used routes (myroutes) > tells you the latest ETA
-  3. ETA of buses presented in a way that is easy to understand and see (for all ages and languages) Features (2-3):
+  3. ~~ETA of buses presented in a way that is easy to understand and see (for all ages and languages)~~ done Features (2-3):
 TBD on Friday